jrufus09/ToDo_Dungeon/DevLog/devlog.md

 - discovered layoutelements, fixed tasks not showing up
 - made edit items function
 - the button that takes you to the dungeon is getting destroyed before it can finish its calls

+    important coordinate info
+    the tilemap's coordinates start at bottom left the cell system that the A* pathfinder uses starts in the top left hence two different conversion systems. pathfinder needs positon relative to NW(0,0) however all other systems including walkable map need the "normal" coordinate positions

+    i might fix this by making the dungeon generate \>> ↓